Skip to main content

 What are the prerequisites to get into the course?

 Course directors decide who is admitted based on the eligibility requirements and space availability.
 To begin with, students must be in good academic standing.
 If there are more applicants than available space, the instructor will consider both the previous academic performance and year of the student.
-If you are not admitted, your deposit will be returned.

 Will I receive academic credit?